thehanriver/ESP-Skills/skills/cluster-5/32/report.md

 ## Summary

-I used the voltage read from the thermistor quest and in doing so, I wired according to the Sparkfun guide.
+I used the voltage read from the thermistor skill (analog read) and in doing so, I wired according to the Sparkfun guide.
 I printed out the 12 pattern encoder and attached it to the inside of the wheel.
-Instead of caluclating RPM, I measured how many times it passed by the black part of the encoder in a second and divded that by 6.
-Then I multipied it by the wheel circumference in meters to get the speed.
+Instead of caluclating RPM, I measured how many times it passed by the black part of the encoder in a second and divded that by 6 (rotations per second).
+Then I multipied it by the wheel circumference (24.0 cm) in meters to get the speed.
 The speed was displayed in the console.

 ## Sketches and Photos